simplelocalize/legal/dpa.md

 5. We don’t sell or rent your site data to any third-parties.

+The legal basis for processing personal data under this DPA is the performance of a contract (Article 6(1)(b) of the GDPR) between the Customer and SimpleLocalize.io for the provision of services.

 ## Security of your data

 We implement and maintain appropriate technical and organizational measures to protect personal data.